Radiation pattern and source size of particles in nanoplasmonic fusion: Introduction

 \section{Introduction}

+The two-particle correlation function analysis was presented recently in a brief {\it Communication} for the purpose of studying the size and dynamics of ignition in NAnoPlasmonic Laser Induced Fusion Energy (NAPLIFE) project \cite{Cs-Univ-2024}.
 The Hanbury Brown and Twiss (HBT) analysis, stemming from astrophysics is a combination of standard two particle correlation functions; it is adequate to analyze the size, timespan, of hadronization in relativistic heavy ion collisions \cite{WF10} and even collective flow \cite{CsV2014, CsVW2014} It is based on the Boson's wave function properties.

+Nanotechnology was considered in recent years to facilitate laser induced fusion.
+These attempts aimed for reducing laser beam reflection and increasing absorption by long (5-10 $\mu$m) nanowires, which were parallel to the direction of laser irradiation \cite{Kay1,Kay2,Roc1,Bon1,Bon2}.

-Laser induced nanoplasmonic fusion reactions even at very low laser pulse energy of 30 mJ showed the creation of deuterium atoms and even He$^4$ atoms in small quantities (???).
-The nuclei of these particles are bosons \cite{Rigo19,Kumari22, Racz22, Cs-PRE-23}.
+In contrast the NAPLIFE project uses resonant nanoantennas, as half wavelength dipoles, which are orthogonal to the laser irradiation.
+Laser induced nanoplasmonic fusion reactions even at very low laser pulse energy of 30 mJ showed the creation of deuterium atoms and even He$^4$ atoms in small quantities.
+The nuclei of these particles are bosons \cite{Kroo23,Rigo19,Kumari22, Racz22, Cs-PRE-23}.
 These bosons with the same quantum structure are expected to show the same correlation properties as the emitted particles at high energies.

+Proton and heavier ion acceleration by intensive laser beam is well studied by the ponderomotive force and by the Target Normal Sheath Acceleration (TNSA).
+Using these techniques even medical cancer treatment was envisaged for quite some time.
+Recently the unique method was proposed to apply resonant plasmonic nano-rod antennas for the regulation of local absorption of the laser beam energy and momentum.
+This method by the NAPLIFE collaboration \cite{CsEA2020} opened new possibilities.
+With two-sided irradiation { (Fig. \ref{a0}) } in one dimensional geometry it will ensure rapid, stable ignition avoiding the Rayleigh-Taylor instability \cite{CsKP18}.